-The area where the city now stands was called Battle Ground several years before it was occupied by homesteaders or officially incorporated.
-Actually a battle never really took place in Battle Ground; it was more of a shooting with only one casualty.
-Here's the story.
+The area that is now the city was called Battle Ground several years before it was occupied by homesteaders or officially incorporated.
+And the name was a bit of an exaggeration.
+A battle didn't take place in Battle Ground; it was a shooting with one casualty.
+Here's the story:

-In 1843 a group of more than 800 settlers came over the Oregon Trail to Fort Vancouver, the first of many who would follow their dreams to the Pacific Northwest.
-By the 1850s settlements were mostly near the fort and other Columbia and Willamette river sites.
+In 1843, a group of more than 800 settlers traveled the Oregon Trail to Fort Vancouver.
+They were the first of many to arrive in the Pacific Northwest.
+By the 1850s, most settlements were near the fort and the Columbia and Willamette rivers.

-With more and more settlers arriving in the region, nearby Indian tribes became restless.
+The arrival of more and more settlers concerned nearby Indian tribes.
 The result was a Yakima uprising and the Indian Wars of 1855-56.
-A company of volunteers was organized at Vancouver to guard the fort while the regulars were away fighting the Indians.
-Fearing that the friendly Klickitats on the Lewis River would join the hostiles, the volunteers ordered them into Vancouver Barracks.
+A company of volunteers was organized at Vancouver to guard the fort while regulars were away fighting Indians.
+Fearing the friendly Klickitats on the Lewis River would join the hostiles, the volunteers ordered them into Vancouver Barracks.

-Growing tired of this arrangement, some of the Klickitats quietly packed up their belongings and left.
-The volunteers immediately followed, overtaking the Indians at a place about ten miles from Vancouver.
-Although the Indians fired into the air a few times, the soldiers were able to convince them to return to the fort peacefully.
+But tired of the arrangement, some Klickitats quietly packed up and left.
+The volunteers immediately followed, overtaking them at a place about 10 miles north of Vancouver.
+Although some Indians fired into the air a few times, the soldiers were able to persuade them to return to the fort peacefully.

-For more on the city of Battle Ground, visit the Web site at
+For more on Battle Ground, visit the city's website at